 Kennedy looks “too cool” – but for lots of kids, that‘s just a façade.
-She had to reject anything (in other words, Kayla) that reminded her.
-She had to do it to tell herself: “That’s not me.”
+She had to reject anything (in other words, Kayla) that reminded her of how she feels.
+Kennedy had to do it to tell herself: “That’s not me.”

 It took a lot of courage for Kayla to go to Kennedy’s pool party.
 And, because she had to push herself so hard, Kennedy’s look of disgust at Kayla’s birthday gift was the icing on the cake.
 It was just too much.

 #4: You feel like crawling in a hole … a lot